Selective inference after feature selection via multiscale bootstrap: An overview of multiscale bootstrap

-It becomes third-order accurate erring only $O(n^{-3/2})$ when $\varphi_H(\sigma^2|\beta_H)$ is properly estimated from observed values of $\psi_{\sigma^2}(H|y)$ including terms of order $O_p(n^{-1})$.
+It becomes third-order accurate erring only $O(n^{-3/2})$ when $\varphi_H(\sigma^2|\theta_H)$ is properly estimated from observed values of $\psi_{\sigma^2}(H|y)$ including terms of order $O_p(n^{-1})$.

-In the classical large sample theory, the shape of $H$ in the model space is magnified by $\sqrt{n}$, and thus the key point is that the smooth boundary surface $\partial H$ approaches a flat surface in a neighborhood of any point on $\partial H$.
+In the classical large sample theory, the shape of $H$ in the model space is magnified by $\sqrt{n}$, and thus the key property is that the smooth boundary surface $\partial H$ approaches a flat surface in a neighborhood of any point on $\partial H$.
 In contrast, for non-smooth surfaces, this key property is not satisfied.
-For example, if the region $H$ is cone-shaped, the shape of $H$ is scale invariant in a neighborhood of the vertex of $H$.
-To deal with general regions with non-smooth boundary surfaces, \citet{Shimodaira08} develops a new theoretical frame work, called the asymptotic theory of {\it nearly flat surfaces}.
-The brief introduction of this theory is provided in Appendix~\ref{sec:nfs}.
+For example, if the region $H$ is cone-shaped, the shape of $H$ is scale-invariant in a neighborhood of the vertex of $H$.
+It is well known that there is no unbiased test for a hypothesis region with a non-smooth boundary (\citealp{Lehmann:1952:TMH}).
+To deal with general regions with non-smooth boundary surfaces, \citet{Shimodaira08} develops a new theoretical framework, called the asymptotic theory of {\it nearly flat surfaces}.
+In this framework, we require that the magnitude of boundary surfaces is small.
+Thus, this framework works well even for non-smooth boundary surfaces when the magnitude of boundary surfaces is not so large, at least locally.
+We can interpret that the given surface is on the way to approaching the flat surface in this framework.
+This idea is similar to one behind the local alternative framework (\citealp{Lehmann:1999:ELST}), but the rescaling is applied only to the direction normal to the boundary surface while the scale is fixed for the other directions.
+A brief introduction of this theory is provided in Appendix~\ref{sec:A}.